 Survey of the history of interpreting Scripture and various methods used from ancient to postmodern.
 Students will practice on various texts and consider issues of application.
 Liberal Arts.
 Prerequisite: BIBL 101

 BIBL 231 Pentateuch

 Analysis of critical and historical background, literary content, and development of the religion of Israel.
 Relevancy of contents.
 Liberal Arts.
-Prerequisite: BIBL 101 consideration of some critical issues in interpretation.
-Focus is mainly on the synoptic gospels.
-Liberal Arts.
 Prerequisite: BIBL 101

 BIBL 233 Jesus and the Gospels